Grand Rapids, Michigan Birth Injury Lawyers

 - Brain bleeds: Newborn babies’ brains can be very fragile, especially if they are small, premature, or are subjected to a traumatic birth.
 Brain bleeds can often cause (or be the cause of) neonatal brain damage, so it is important that medical staff follow standards of care to prevent brain bleeds from occurring.
 If they do occur, brain imaging can be recommended to assess what kind of therapy and treatment a child may need to minimize permanent effects.

 - Cerebral palsy: This motor disorder can show up as an early preference for one side of the body over another, or via excessive muscle tightness or limpness.
 Cerebral palsy can sometimes be traced back to an underlying injury to the motor centers, which interfere with proper signaling to the muscles.
-This can often be traced back to HIE.

 - Low blood sugar: It is absolutely critical that a baby’s rapidly-developing brain have an uninterrupted supply of blood sugar that is neither too low or too high.
 Some babies (especially those that are very large or very small for their gestational age) are prone to developing low blood sugar and can require additional monitoring and feeding.
 If blood sugar is too low for too long, brain cells become deprived of their only energy source and start to die off.
 If a baby is in the NICU, medical staff should watch these babies and ensure they are receiving proper nutrition.